 Pop-up Content: Contains list of groups.
 Each row consists of checkbox, group name and group description.

 Pop-up footer: Save and Cancel buttons.
 Save button adds the group names to the “To” field.
-SAVE CONFIRMATION MESSAGE .
+SAVE CONFIRMATION MESSAGE “Groups saved successfully.”.
 Clicking on Save and Cancel fields will return to the prior screen.

-The Add Group pop-up will be populated from the X_EMAIL_GROUP table.
+The Add Group pop-up will be populated from the X_PARTNER_EMAIL_GROUP table.
 Groups with the partner id will be fetched and displayed.

 When a group is added it is displayed in double quotes.
 For example: “Group1”